Distributing Your Extension

 .safariextz.
 Building and signing your extension using Safari’s Extension Builder tool will create a

 .safariextz file that you can host on your web server.
-You may also submit the extension for inclusion in Apple’s Safari Extension Gallery, providing users with a one-click installation experience.
+You may also submit the extension for inclusion in Apple’s Safari Extension Gallery, providing users with a one-click installation experience and automatic updates when new versions of your extension are released.
 Users can then install the extension in either of the following ways:

 By clicking an Install button in the Extensions Gallery.